 To be considered for admission to SOMA applicants typically complete four years of undergraduate work culminating in a bachelor’s degree.
 Osteopathic medical schools require one year each of biological sciences, physics, general chemistry, organic chemistry, and six semester hours of English.

-It is preferred, but not required, for applicants to take the Medical College Admissions Test (MCAT).
+It is required for applicants to take the Medical College Admissions Test (MCAT).
 The MCAT examines knowledge and skill in areas such as biology, math, reading, and problem-solving.
 A pre-medical advisor can assist applicants in scheduling and preparing for this examination.

 Prospective SOMA students will be evaluated in three major areas: academic accomplishment, personal characteristics of a healer, and propensity to serve the underserved.
 Prospective students must exhibit a genuine concern for people.
 Osteopathic medicine is a people-oriented profession that demands dedicated and empathetic individuals.
 Osteopathic colleges require a personal interview during the application procedure.
 The applicant is strongly encouraged to have clinical exposure in a healthcare environment.

 ATSU is partnering with the following community health center partners: